francescogerardomarra/its/modulo26/4_security.md

 By extending `WebSecurityConfigurerAdapter` and overriding its methods, you can tailor the security settings to meet your specific requirements.
 For example, you can decide which endpoints are publicly accessible, configure authentication types, and apply authorization rules as needed.

 ### PasswordEncoder Bean
+Imagine you have a special secret codebook where you write down all of your passwords.
+But instead of writing the password out directly, you mix it up using a secret pattern that only you know.
+This way, if someone finds your codebook, they won’t be able to read the passwords without knowing the secret pattern.

+In this case, the object returned by `passwordEncoder()` is like a magical codebook that helps mix up your password so that nobody can read it easily.
+It makes your password safe and unreadable unless someone has the key to unlock it.

 ```java
 @Bean